 In addition, construction administrative assistants help to ensure that project contracts and bids are complete and filed on time.
 They may also be responsible for coordinating activities, such as workshops and meetings, off the job site.
 Depending on the size of the company, a construction administrative assistant may be responsible for training and supervising other clerical staff.

-The U.S. Bureau of Labor Statistics (BLS) anticipated a growth of 3% for secretaries and administrative assistants in all fields from 2014-2024, which is slower than the national average.
-As of May 2015, BLS reported that all secretaries and administrative assistants, except those in executive, legal or medical positions, earned a median annual salary of $33,910.
+The U.S. Bureau of Labor Statistics (BLS) anticipated a decline of 7% for secretaries and administrative assistants in all fields from 2018-2028.
+As of May 2018, BLS reported that all secretaries and administrative assistants, except those in executive, legal or medical positions, earned a median annual salary of $36,630.

 Job Requirements for Construction Administrative Assistants